Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 Discuss and document acceptable thresholds.

-Use Tags for resource management by identifying workloads and infrastructure based on an organizational taxonomy (e.g., host, business, owner, environment, etc.).
-The tagging strategy can then be applied for chargeback and resource tracking.
-These tags can be applied during provisioning.
-Leveraging infrastructure as code can create, update, and destroy guest VM and work alongside a configuration management tool

  A tool such as Azure Monitor or Grafana is used to visualize the application health model and encompass logs and metrics.
 Dashboards are tailored to a specific audience, such as developers, security, or networking teams.
 A tool such as Azure Monitor or Splunk is used for alerting.